 * Karma is God’s way of holding us accountable for our own emotional reactions with others – past and present.

 * If you are in an abusive relationship, the way out is to openly and often “out loud” express independence from them [gentle yet firm].
 And by doing this you step into empowerment, and the karma is gone in a flash!
 When your expressions are centered; not angry, they are more productive.
 Read my post Words that Empower, very powerful when we say this to someone who is abusive.

 * All karma is in situations that give you that “can’t live without” feeling, or that “can’t live with” feeling in relationships.
 Being with someone who doesn’t see or understand you is a relationship divinely designed just for you to heal and overcome this issue.
 To take this precious love you have for someone who doesn’t see you, and give it to yourself instead.
+This is where we stop being a servant to others and start being a servant to ourselves.
 When you see your own self in a finer light than anyone else can, then you’ve crossed over into personal empowerment.
 And once you’ve crossed over, the relationships that you allow in your life, will treat you the way you do for yourself or better.
-Anytime someone treats you less than, then a boundary is created.
+Anytime someone treats you from a place of “less than”, then a boundary is created.
 Read my page on Boundaries and Personal Power.

 * Understanding karma gives us the knowledge and wisdom to navigate incarnations more quickly, and when we take this inner work to heart we discover short-cuts in the path leading home to God.

 * Navigating karma requires one to pay attention, gently doing your inner emotional work [letting go of anger, guilt, shame or... and creating peace within yourself, about any given situation that pushes your emotional buttons], and surrounding yourself [not them] with empowerment.
 Karma takes us away from, or out of balance with self empowerment.
 And as we learn to surround ourselves with self empowerment, we draw in relationships or situations of balance!